onlinerake.OnlineRakingSGD¶

 convergence_step

-Return the step number where convergence was detected, if any.
+Get step number where convergence was detected.

 effective_sample_size